BitcoinDesign/Guide/guide/case-studies/saving-satoshi.md

    image = "assets/images/guide/case-studies/saving-satoshi/feedback.jpg"
    retina = "assets/images/guide/case-studies/saving-satoshi/feedback@2x.jpg"
    alt-text = "A screenshot of a social media post with a yellow lightbulb emoji and the heading 'Learned something new?
 Tell us :-)'.
 The post's text reads: 'I didnt know how prevelant p2pk addresses were back in the day!
-I enjoyed digging around in those early bloc I am so use to Schnorr and never really took the time to learn ECDSA verification (kinda glad I never did :) ).'" width = 800 height = 173 layout = "full-width"
+I enjoyed digging around in those early bloc I am so use to Schnorr and never really took the time to learn ECDSA verification (kinda glad I never did :) ).'" caption = "Anonymous feedback collected by a player." width = 800 height = 173 layout = "full-width"